 Earthquakes in PortugalIn Portugal, there are partly large earthquakes with strengths of more than 7.0, which cause damages within a radius of over 100 kilometers.
 Measured by the size of the country, earthquakes do not occur very frequently.

 93 people died since 1950 by direct consequences of earthquakes.
-2 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.Other natural hazards in Portugal:
+There were 2 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 These statistics are based on datas from the National Geophysical Data Center / World Data Service (NGDC/WDS): Significant Earthquake Database. doi:10.7289/V5TD9V7K.
 Data have been summarized and translated.